bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 ## Grace Abounds in our Walking in the Newness of Christ&apos;s Life Vs. 1-14

 QUESTION: vs. 1 Shall we continue in sin, that grace may abound?
 ANSWER: vs. 2 God forbid.
 How shall we, that are dead to sin, live any longer therein?

 Paul teaches that to live in sin if we are dead sin is a paradox&mdash;an impossibility.
 You are either dead to sin or you are alive to sin!
 When the rescue team checks for vitals, the victim&apos;s heart is either pumping blood or his heart has stopped.
 If we are crucified in Christ, God does not raise again that old carnal man!
 God raises us up in NEWNESS of Life.

-### How Can WE Being Dead...?	v.
+### How Can WE Being Dead&hellip;?	v.
 1-6

 Paul describes the Believers relationship to sin as being "dead" to it.